Do you want to experiment with growing veggies indoors in winter? We tried to grow spinach in a window box in the dead of winter.

-One of my most recent experiments was an attempt to grow spinach in a window box in the dead of Winter.
-And you know what?
-I succeeded!
-We have a glorious sun room on the second level of our house.
-It faces Southward and has big old windows all the way around.
+We have a glorious sunroom on the second level of our house.
+It faces southward and has big old windows all the way around.

-In the late Autumn I started wondering if I could grow cold weather crops in the sun room and have fresh produce in the dead of Winter.
+In late autumn, I started wondering if I could grow cold weather crops in the sunroom and have fresh produce in winter.
 I grabbed an old window box from our shed and dumped some soil and compost inside.
 Tiny little spinach seeds were carefully poked into the soil.
-I moved it into the sun room and waited.
+I moved it into the sunroom and waited.

 The soil was a bit dry so I watered it and waited again.
 Still nothing.
 Then a light bulb went off.
 Literally!
 I realized I needed to warm the soil in order for the seeds to germinate.
 Our handy dandy heat lamp came to the rescue!
 I clipped it to the box, turned it on and waited once again.
 Victory!!
 After a few days, tiny little seedlings were popping up out of the soil.

 I took care of the little babies for weeks, they grew and they grew.
-They’re finally at baby spinach size and in a few short weeks they’ll be ready to go outside and experience the real world.
+They were at baby spinach size in a few short weeks.
+Finally, they were ready to harvest.
 So, it’s official, you really can grow spinach in a window box!

 Those of you who follow these posts know that we’ve had our fair share of garden failures so it’s nice to have something work out right once in a while.